nickdavis1018/onboard-front/README.md

 Looking for Trello?
 Check out the <a href="https://trello.com/b/88Qu1vK1/on-board">On/board Trello</a>.

 Looking for Heroku?
-Check out the <a href="https://onboard-backend-dev.herokuapp.com/">Events Database</a>.
+Check out the <a href="https://onboard-backend-dev.herokuapp.com/">On/board Database</a>.

 Want to check out the site?
-Check out <a href="https://events-n-stuff.netlify.app/">Events n' Stuff</a>!
+Check out <a href="https://onboard-ga.netlify.app/">On/board</a>!

 ## Mission